-Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Bio Mom Of Zahara Begs
+Angeline Jolie: ‘Please Just Let Me Speak To My Daughter,’ Begs Zahara’s Biological Mom

 “I was so weak I agreed.
 I agreed that she should be put up for adoption but if I had my chance again I would have kept her,” Zahara’s biological mother said.
 “By taking her Angelina has saved my baby’s life and she also saved my life.
 I will always be very grateful to her for that.”

 Mentewab Lebiso blames the Wide Horizons for Children agency in Ethiopia’s capital for how the adoption with Angelina Jolie was handled.
-It was not until Zahara had traveled to America with the actress that public reports the baby’s biological mother had died of AIDS first surfaced.
+It was not until Zahara had traveled to America with the actress that public reports first surfaced about the baby’s biological mother dying from AIDS.

 Now, 12 years later, Lebiso is still angry the world was led to believe she had died from AIDS.
 She blames a man referred to as “Mr. Fix-it,” who handled the adoption, for creating the AIDS death story.
-Mentewab is now attending a local technical college and studying woodworking – she has never had any other children.
+Mentewab is now attending a local technical college and studying woodworking; she has never had any other children.

 Jolie's adopted daughter has a living biological mother? https://t.co/jPrrzoWdcn